XianGrim/ultimatexr.io/content/docs/programming-guide/manipulation/uxrgrabbableobject.md

 - **Event support**: Events such as `Grabbed`, `Released`, and `Placed` allow custom logic to be executed when users interact with the object.
 Each event has both pre and post versions.
 - **Constraints support**: Use events like `ConstraintsApplying`, `ConstraintsApplied`, and `ConstraintsFinished` to implement more complex behavior when objects are being manipulated.

-## General Properties
+## General Functionality

+This section covers basic properties and methods that define the object's general behavior.

 ### Properties

+- `int` `Priority`
+  Defines the object's priority for being grabbed when multiple objects are within reach.
+- `bool` `AllowMultiGrab`
+  Allows the object to be grabbed by multiple grabbers at the same time.
 - `bool` `IsLockedInPlace`
   Indicates if the object is locked in place and cannot be moved.
-- `bool` `AllowMultiGrab`
-  Allows the object to be grabbed by multiple grabbers at the same time.
-- `int` `Priority`
-  Defines the object's priority for being grabbed when multiple objects are within reach.

 ### Methods

 - `void` `ResetPositionAndState(bool propagateEvents)`
   Resets the object’s position and state, optionally propagating events.

-## Grab Hieararchy
+## Grabbable Hierararchy

+This section focuses on how the grabbable object interacts with other grabbable parent or child objects in a hierarchy, controlling dependencies and manipulation across multiple objects.

+A special case of a parent is a dummy parent grabbable parent.

+{{% callout info %}}
+A dummy parent is a parent object with an `UxrGrabbableObject` component that can only be manipulated through its children but still has its own movement and rotation constraints.
+{{% /callout %}}

+For example, in a door and handle setup, the door is the parent and the handle is the grabbable object.
+By enabling the `ControlParentDirection` property (or using the inspector), the handle can control the door’s aperture without the door being directly grabbable.
+You can enable the `IsDummyGrabbableParent` property (or using the inspector) to set up constraints for the parent without requiring grab points.

+Other examples include an aircraft yoke, where the yoke column rotates as the child yoke object is manipulated.

 ### Properties

-- `bool` `IsDummyGrabbableParent`
-  Checks if the object is a dummy parent used for manipulation purposes.
-- `bool` `ControlParentDirection`
-  Determines whether the parent’s direction is controlled during grabbing.
-- `bool` `IgnoreGrabbableParentDependency`
-  Specifies if this object should ignore dependencies with a parent grabbable object.
 - `bool` `HasGrabbableParentDependency`
   Indicates if this object has dependencies on a grabbable parent.
 - `bool` `UsesGrabbableParentDependency`
   Checks if the object uses its parent's dependency setup for handling grabs.
+- `bool` `IgnoreGrabbableParentDependency`
+  Specifies if this object should ignore dependencies with a parent grabbable object.
 - `Transform` `GrabbableParent`
   The transform of the parent object that controls this object’s movement.
+- `bool` `ControlParentDirection`
+  Determines whether the parent’s direction is controlled during grabbing.
+- `bool` `IsDummyGrabbableParent`
+  Checks if the object is a dummy parent used for manipulation purposes.

-## Constraints and Resistance
+## General Constraints

+This section contains general rules that limit how the object can move or rotate, applying basic restrictions on its motion.

 ### Properties

 - `bool` `IsConstrained`
   Checks if the object has any movement constraints, such as translation or rotation limits.
+- `float` `LockedGrabReleaseDistance`
+  Distance allowed before automatically releasing a grab when the object is constrained.

+### Methods

+- `void` `KeepGripsInPlace()`
+  Keeps the current grips in place after an object's `Transform` has been manually moved or rotated.

+## Translation Constraints

+This section defines how the object’s movement is limited along different axes and within certain areas, like a box or sphere.

+### Properties

 - `bool` `HasTranslationConstraint`
   Indicates if the object has translation constraints applied.
-- `bool` `HasRotationConstraint`
-  Indicates if the object has rotation constraints applied.
-- `UxrRotationProvider` `RotationProvider`
-  The provider that manages rotation handling when constraints are active.
-- `bool` `NeedsTwoHandsToRotate`
-  Specifies if two hands are required to rotate the object.
 - `int` `RangeOfMotionTranslationAxisCount`
   Gets the number of translation axes that have motion constraints.
-- `int` `RangeOfMotionRotationAxisCount`
-  Gets the number of rotation axes that have motion constraints.
 - `Vector3` `RangeOfMotionTranslationAxes`
   Returns the axes where the object can move within a defined range.
-- `Vector3` `RangeOfMotionRotationAxes`
-  Returns the axes where the object can rotate within a defined range.
 - `Vector3` `LimitedRangeOfMotionTranslationAxes`
   Specifies the axes where the object’s translation is limited.
-- `Vector3` `LimitedRangeOfMotionRotationAxes`
-  Specifies the axes where the object’s rotation is limited.
 - `int` `SingleTranslationAxisIndex`
   Gets the index of the single axis allowed for translation if applicable.
-- `int` `SingleRotationAxisIndex`
-  Gets the index of the single axis allowed for rotation if applicable.
-- `float` `SingleRotationAxisDegrees`
-  Gets or sets the rotation in degrees for objects with a single rotation axis.
-- `float` `LockedGrabReleaseDistance`
-  Distance allowed for releasing the grab when the object is locked.
-- `float` `MinSingleRotationDegrees`
-  The minimum degrees allowed for objects with a single axis rotation.
-- `float` `MaxSingleRotationDegrees`
-  The maximum degrees allowed for objects with a single axis rotation.
 - `UxrTranslationConstraintMode` `TranslationConstraint`
   Defines the translation constraint mode for the object.
 - `BoxCollider` `RestrictToBox`